dsccommunity/xPSDesiredStateConfiguration/README.md

 * Target machine must be running Windows Server 2008 or later.
 * Target machine must have access to the DISM PowerShell module.
+* Target machine must have access to the ServerManager module.

 #### Parameters